Milo is a group action communicator, sophisticated wireless networking, audio processing & powerful hardware in a carefully crafted design.

 LuMend Inc. designs, develops, manufactures and markets medical devices intended to enable physicians to safely, predictably and cost effectively cross Chronic Total Occlusions (CTO) in the coronary vasculature, allowing subsequent conventional guide wire placement across target stenotic lesions.
 The company was founded in 1996 by two pioneering interventional cardiologists, John Simpson, PhD, MD, and Matthew Selmon, MD.

-Renovis, Inc. is a biopharmaceutical company focused on the development of drugs for neurological diseases and disorders.
-The company is actively working on treatments for acute ischemic stroke, neuropathic pain, and acute post-operative pain.
-Utilizing a range of scientific disciplines, including molecular biology, medicinal chemistry, pharmacology, drug metabolism, toxicology, and informatics, Renovis aims to identify and select small molecule drug candidates that adhere to rigorous development standards.
+Renovis, Inc. is a biopharmaceutical company focused on developing innovative drugs for neurological diseases and disorders.
+The company is actively engaged in creating treatments for acute ischemic stroke, neuropathic pain, and acute post-operative pain.
+Utilizing advanced techniques in molecular biology, medicinal chemistry, and pharmacology, Renovis identifies and selects small molecule drug candidates that adhere to rigorous development standards.
+Through a combination of in vitro and in vivo studies, drug metabolism and pharmacokinetics assessments, and toxicological evaluations, Renovis aims to deliver effective therapeutic solutions to address significant unmet medical needs in neurology.

 MicroVention Terumo